 - Back in 1955, experts and textbooks told you that human beings have 24 pairs of chromosomes, even though there were always 23 pairs.
 Admittedly, it can be hard to count chromosomes, but importantly, the consensus settled on the wrong value and it took 30 years for a challenge to arise.

 - Before the 1960s, plate tectonics was often ridiculed.
 Fewer than 20% of geologists accepted the idea of continental drift in the early 1960 and Pellegrini (2019) tells us that hardly any critic of the idea changed their mind (adopted continental drift).
 We collectively changed our mind because younger geologists adopted the continental drift theory.

-- In 1998, the Nobel prize recipient Paul Krugman predicted that the Internet would have a small effect (“The growth of the Internet will slow drastically (…) By 2005, it will become clear that the Internet’s impact on the economy has been no greater than the fax machine’s.”)
+- In 1998, the Nobel Memorial Prize in Economic Sciences recipient Paul Krugman predicted that the Internet would have a small effect (“The growth of the Internet will slow drastically (…) By 2005, it will become clear that the Internet’s impact on the economy has been no greater than the fax machine’s.”)

-- Heinrich Herz claimed that radio waves were of no use whatsoever.
+- Heinrich Hertz claimed that radio waves were of no use whatsoever.

 - Orville Wright who literally invented the aeroplane said in 1908 that “No airship will ever fly from New York to Paris.
 That seems to me to be impossible.
 What limits the flight is the motor.
 No known motor can run at the requisite speed for four days without stopping, and you can’t be sure of finding the proper winds for soaring. ” In July 6, 1919, a British airship crossed the Atlantic.
 Lindbergh crossed the Atlantic in an aeroplane less than 20 years later after Orville’s statement.